tanaya137/node-mqtt-analytical-balance-simulator/README.md

 ALGORITHM:
 1. The instrument and driver use MQTT protocol for the data transfer and monitoring.
 The data flow diagram below well explains the overall workflow.
+2. In this project, the node app tries to simulate an environment similar to an analytical instrument for measuring weights.
+3. Based on the weighted probabilities, a random state is simulated (Dynamic Weight/NotExecutable/Overload/Underload).
-2. In this project the instrument is continuously publishing the data to the broker.
+4. This node app is continuously publishing the  instrument simulator data every second to the public broker.
-3. The device has subscribed to the instrument published data through the broker.
+5. The device has subscribed to the instrument published data through the broker.
-4. On sending the command through the Driver it will show the respective value.
-5. To demonstrate we have taken the random value generator function and with the probability it is showing the weights
+6. Driver app can send this data to the Front end app based on command (API request).

 WEIGHTS:
-1. Stable weight – 80%<br />
+1. Dynamic/Stable weight – 80%<br />
 2. Command not executable – 10%<br />
 3. Balance in overload range – 5%<br />
 4. Balance in underload range – 5%<br />